HireTea

 How HireTea reviews sources before a page is indexed

 HireTea is built from public employer sources, government references, active posting language, and structured fact sheets.
-This methodology explains how evidence is weighed, what gets kept out of the public index, and what applicants should still verify before relying on any hiring page.
+This methodology explains how evidence is weighed for the 74 company hubs and 438 hiring guides in the current published guide set, what gets kept out, and what applicants should still verify before relying on any hiring page.

 Quick answer